wodanaz/adaptiPhy/snakemake/README.md

 conda activate snakemake
 ```

+Advanced: If you don't set a `--prefix`, make sure that your `.condarc` file has a specified location to save environments to.
+If you are using a shared computing space, not specifying a stable install location can result in a loss of environment files.

 ### 3. Change the necessary file parameters ###

 To run the snakemake pipeline either interactively or through a job manager like SLURM, you will need to update some file paths and other information in the cloned repository.